 Effect HYD-1: Project implementation would cause a reduction in the Salton Sea's water surface elevation to be offset by areas of higher elevation close to shoreline communities.
-The SALSA2 "low uncertainty" scenario that was modeled serves as the basis for the analysis of long-term Sea elevations.
-In 2028, the brine sink elevation (i.e., the residual sea) under the Proposed Project would be -247.5 feet msl, approximately 2.2 feet lower elevation compared to the "Future No Action" modeled for the No Project Alternative (Appendix F. Tetra Tech 2022).
+The SSAM "high probability inflow scenario" that was modeled serves as the basis for the analysis of long-term Sea elevations.
+In 2028, the brine sink elevation (i.e., the residual sea) under the Proposed Project would be -247.5 feet msl, approximately 2.2 feet lower elevation compared to the "Future No Action" modeled for the No Project Alternative (Appendix C, Tetra Tech 2023).
 The brine sink elevation will decrease under the Proposed Project and the No Action Alternative (Alternative 7) scenarios because of declining inflows and effects of climate change.
-Figure 5-1 illustrates the modeled change in shoreline elevation that would occur under the Proposed Project (and Project Alternatives 1-5; Project Alternative 6 acreages are unknown), compared to the No Action Alternative.
-The No Action Alternative (Alternative 7) reflects the model's inherent "Future No Action" scenario based on recent conditions and trends plus changes that are reasonably expected to occur considering current water management plans, reasonable estimates of future water uses, and uncertainty in Salton Sea evaporation rates due to climate change (CH2M Hill 2018a, 2018b).
-Appendix F, Table 2, presents the acreages by project type and equivalent water use (i.e., aquatic habitat restoration, dust suppression and restoration) that would be implemented under the Proposed Project and would require water supply.
+Figure 5-1 illustrates the modeled change in shoreline elevation that would occur under the Proposed Project and Project Alternatives 1 through 5 (Project Alternative 6 acreages are unknown), compared to the No Action Alternative (Alternative 7).
+The residual Sea elevation will stabilize around 2040.
+The No Action Alternative reflects the model's inherent "Future No Action" scenario based on recent conditions and trends plus changes that are reasonably expected to occur considering current water management plans, reasonable estimates of future water uses, and uncertainty in Salton Sea evaporation rates due to climate change (CH2M Hill 2018a, 2018b).
+Appendix C, Table C-2, presents the acreages by project type and equivalent water use (i.e., aquatic habitat restoration, dust suppression and restoration) that would be implemented under the Proposed Project and would require water supply.
 Modeling results reflect the assumption that the previously approved SCH project would be completed by 2023 under the Proposed Project.
+Table 3-7 (in Section 3.17) presents the water demand by Project component and Alternative and identifies vicinity inflow sources and volumes that would be used and the percent of annual inflow volume that would be diverted for Project implementation.